List of Kamen Rider Ex-Aid characters: Taiga Hanaya

-Amidst the Kamen Rider Chronicle crisis, Hanaya acquires two Kamen Rider Chronicle Gashats and uses them in conjunction with the Gamer Driver to transform into Kamen Rider Cronus.
-While his incomplete Bugster Virus antibodies prevent him from accessing Cronus' full power, Hanaya instead gains access to his teammates' Gashacon Weapons.
+Amidst the Kamen Rider Chronicle crisis, Taiga acquires two Kamen Rider Chronicle Gashats and uses them in conjunction with the Gamer Driver to transform into Kamen Rider Cronus.
+While his incomplete Bugster Virus antibodies prevent him from accessing Cronus' full power, Taiga instead gains access to his teammates' Gashacon Weapons.
 In the V-Cinema, Kamen Rider Ex-Aid Trilogy: Another Ending, he acquires Poppy Pipopapo's Buggle Driver II and uses it with the Kamen Rider Chronicle Master Gashat in order to properly access Cronus' full power.

 Taiga Hanaya is portrayed by Ukyo Matsumoto (松本 享恭, Matsumoto Ukyō).